shuzhao-li/mummichog/README.md

 This is OS independent.
 To read more on pip `here <https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py>`.

 One can also run mummichog without installing it.
-Direct python call on a downloaded copy can work.
+Direct python call on a downloaded copy can work, e.g.

+    python3 -m mummichog.main -f mummichog/tests/testdata0710.txt -o t2

 The initial paper on mummichog is described in Li et al. Predicting Network Activity from High Throughput Metabolomics.
 PLoS Computational Biology (2013); doi:10.1371/journal.pcbi.1003123..
 More on `project website <http://mummichog.org>`.